Combat tough messages with empathy

 - Make time for laughter and fun.

 Be honest with young children, especially when the inevitable questions of "why?" and "is this going to happen in my school, neighborhood, house?"
 Adults don't have all the answers but this is a time to talk about what we do to plan "just in case."
 Understanding that adults are doing what they can do to keep them safe and recognizing their role can be comforting and empowering to even the youngest child.
 In the classroom this means explaining the importance of practicing drill procedures but, even at home, families can develop a plan for weather emergencies and practice fire drills.
-We may never understand exactly why or be able to predict exactly where the next incident will be but we can be proactive making our children, and ourselves, fell less helpless.
+We may never understand exactly why or be able to predict exactly where the next incident will be but we can be proactive making our children, and ourselves, feel less helpless.

 Please see the following excellent resources for guidance on how to help children deal with exposure to violence, including how to support young children's social / emotional development, signs to look for when a child is experiencing trauma, and the concept of bibliotherapy (storytelling or reading of specific texts with the purpose of healing).